PoliticalGraveyard.com

 Clara Dyer O'Connor — of Norfolk, Litchfield County, Conn.
 Democrat.
 Member of Connecticut Democratic State Central Committee, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.

 Mary C. O'Connor — of Norfolk, Litchfield County, Conn.
 Democrat.
-Delegate to Democratic National Convention from Connecticut, 1932, 1936.
+Member of Connecticut Democratic State Central Committee, 1928-30; delegate to Democratic National Convention from Connecticut, 1932, 1936.
 Female.
-Presumed deceased.
 Burial location unknown.

 Gertrude O'Donnell — of Litchfield, Litchfield County, Conn.
 Democrat.
 Delegate to Democratic National Convention from Connecticut, 1960.
 Female.
 Still living as of 1960.